pwwang/biopipen/docs/DOCS.md

 - `outfile:file`: The bam file with read group added

 #### args
-- `bin`:     The picard executable, default: "picard AddOrReplaceReadGroups"
+- `picard`:     The picard executable, default: "picard "
 - `params`:  Other parameters for picard AddOrReplaceReadGroups, default: ""

 #### requires